dd9jn/rfc4880bis/crypto-refresh.md

 The registry includes the "Reason for Revocation" flags value, the name of the flag, and a reference to the defining specification.
 The initial values for this registry can be found in {{reason-for-revocation}}.
 Adding a new feature flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Implementation Features

-OpenPGP signatures contain a mechanism for flags to be specified stating which optional features an implementation supports.
-This specification creates a registry of feature-implementation flags.
-The registry includes the feature-implementation flags value, the name of the flag, and a reference to the defining specification.
-The initial values for this registry can be found in {{features-subpacket}}.
-Adding a new feature-implementation flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-Also see {{meta-considerations-for-expansion}} for more information about when feature flags are needed.

 ### Packet Versions